Build. Operate. Manage.

 • No image was uploaded.
 Please share an image to generate alt text.

-Pyrolysis and Torrefaction of waste Oil Palm Trunks (OPT) and Empty Fruit Bunches (EFBs) to produce biochar, black pellets and biogas while achieving carbon removal.
+Pyrolysis and torrefaction of waste oil palm trunks (OPT) and empty fruit bunches (EFB) to produce biochar, black pellets and biogas while achieving carbon removal.

-Excess heat from pyrolysis is used to dry EFBs before being fed into a torrefaction machine plant that produces black pellets.
-A biogas plant on site captures methane from Palm Oil Mill Effluent (POME), producing biogas for electricity generation and biomethane for use as fuel in its trucks, whereas a liquefaction unit produces bio-LNG.
+Excess heat from pyrolysis is used to dry EFB before being fed into a torrefaction machine plant that produces black pellets.
+A biogas plant on site captures methane from palm oil mill effluent (POME), producing biogas for electricity generation and biomethane for use as fuel in its trucks, whereas a liquefaction unit produces bio-LNG.

 Location: Sabah, East Malaysia